 Meals on Wheels was able to relocate their administrative offices in to the renovated spaces adjacent to our central kitchen facility thus consolidating the operation to one functional area.
 The importance of a central location allows our Sites & Routes Manager interact daily with the volunteers/staff who pick up and deliver the food to cities throughout Solano County.
 It has increased the efficiency of food distribution exponentially.

-Today, Meals on Wheels of Solano County consists of 32 employees, only two of whom work full-time ( the Kitchen Manager and the Chef).
-We have more than 100 volunteers to help deliver meals to home-bound seniors and/or to assist at congregate dining sites daily.
-Currently, we serve over 650 clients a day and provide over 12,000 meals a month in Solano County.
+In 2015 Meals on Wheels of Solano County consisted of 34 employees, only two of whom worked full-time (the Kitchen Manager and the Chef).
+We had more than 120 volunteers to help deliver meals to home-bound seniors and/or to assist at congregate dining sites daily.
+We served over 600 clients a day and provided and average of 12,000 meals a month in Solano County.